 Graduate Diploma in Law (GDL) GDL

-The City GDL teaches you the seven core foundation subjects, a prerequisite for taking the professional exams.
-The introduction to the Legal Ethics module, unique to City, also allows you to reflect on the ethical challenges that you might encounter as a lawyer in practice.
+The GDL at City covers the seven core foundation subjects that are prerequisites for taking the professional examinations.
+The introduction to the Legal Ethics module, which unique to City, also allows you to reflect on the ethical challenges that you might encounter as a lawyer in practice.

 Throughout the year we hold regular career's events for aspiring solicitors and barristers.
 At these events, you have the opportunity to network with representatives from a range of leading firms and chambers.

 Why the City Graduate Diploma in Law (GDL)?

 - Gain a good foundation in law by studying on one of the first CPE/GDL courses for non-law graduates

 - Benefit from the expertise of our own prestigious lecturers and leading visiting lecturers from the University of Oxford and University of Cambridge

 - Enhance your legal knowledge with our Legal Ethics module, unique to City